 Community Concern Response Process

-Tracy Craig has been designated as the point-of-contact available 24/7 to address concerns.
+Tracy Craig has been designated as the point-of-contact available 24/7 to address all concerns associated with the project.

-For concerns about construction or other site issues, please call or text Tracy Craig immediately at 510-334-4866 so we can address the situation quickly.
-The following protocols will be followed to resolve your concerns:
+Please call or text Tracy Craig immediately at 510-334-4866 so we can address the situation quickly.
+The following protocols will be followed:

 - Tracy will contact the on-site construction representative to alert them of possible issue, understand what is occurring on the site , and develop appropriate action(s).

-- Corrective actions will be taken and revised as needed until the concern has been addressed.
+- Corrective actions will be taken until the concern has been addressed.

-- Tracy will follow-up with the community member who expressed the concern to let them know how issue was resolved.
+- Tracy will follow-up with the community member to let them know how issue was resolved.

 Additional Community Protection Measures